dlink/tic-tac-toe/README.md

-Tick Tac Tow Game.
+Tic-Tac-Toe Game.
 For teaching and learning.

     Make a move: c2